 The company's financial year is not necessarily a year.
 Companies are allocated an accounting reference date unless they choose a date for themselves, within limits.
 A company can change its accounting reference date, within limits.
-There are requirements on the contents and format of accounts and the accounts must state whether the financial statements have been prepared in accordance with accounting standards.
+There are requirements on the contents and format of accounts, and the accounts must state whether the financial statements have been prepared by accounting standards.

 There are statutory restrictions on the "distributions" a company can make.
 Distribution includes dividends and distributions of non-cash assets (e.g. shares in another company).
 Broadly, a company must have "available profits" to make the distribution.
 There are special capital rules for financial institutions and public companies.

-Much of the law relating to a shareholder's right to assert rights against the company, its directors or members come from case law and has been described as complex, obscure, unclear and inaccessible except to specialist lawyers.
-There are four types if cases where the law recognises an individual shareholder's right to intervene by litigation:
+Much of the law relating to a shareholder's right to assert rights against the company, its directors, or members comes from case law and has been described as complex, obscure, unclear, and inaccessible except to specialist lawyers.
+There are four types of cases where the law recognises an individual shareholder's right to intervene by litigation:

 There are also statutory rights to allow minorities to challenge majority decisions in particular cases (e.g. changes to the objects clause or changes to class rights).
 For more on minority shareholders’ protection, please refer to our blog:

 This guide gives an overview of corporate law but does not cover all the relevant areas in any detail.
 Nor does it deal with any requirements relating to listed companies.
-In addition, there are legislations that impose additional requirements on certain types of companies such as financial institutions and companies which provide specific services.
+In addition, some legislations impose additional requirements on certain types of companies, such as financial institutions and companies which provide specific services.
 These are not dealt with here.

 Please note that this is a guide on the general position of Corporate Law under common law.
 This does not constitute legal advice.
 As each jurisdiction may be different, you may want to speak to your local lawyer.

 Not the right document?